 Victoria amazonica Facts

 - The descriptive term of Victoria amazonica represents the scientific name of a beautiful and truly impressive flowering plant.
-For the moment, though, this marvelous work of Nature unfortunately has no generally accepted common name.
+For the moment, though, this truly marvelous work of Nature unfortunately has no generally accepted common name.

 - Both this individual species itself, and indeed the entire Family, in fact, share one uniquely impressive statistic.
 Quite amazingly to some people, both were named in honor of the late Queen Victoria, of England, in the year 1837.